 I'm much more confident buying and owning individual U.S. treasury bonds and notes.
 Although most brokerages sell treasury bonds and notes, I like buying them through TreasuryDirect.gov.
 Some brokerages only sell bonds and notes in $1,000 increments.
 TreasuryDirect sells them in $100 increments.

 This also goes for stock that you may receive as compensation.

 Equity compensation and stock options can be a great way to build your wealth if the company is already publicly-traded.

 Publicly-traded companies have to file quarterly and annual reports about their financial health and growth outlook.
 Stocks that are traded as part of an exchange (such as Nasdaq or the New York Stock Exchange) have established a market and value for those shares.
 You know that you are getting real wealth when you exercise those options or receive stock grants.

 Still, there's an outside chance that your company is the next Enron.
-Or a billionaire might purchase the company and take it private.
+Or a babillionaire might purchase the company and take it private.
 In both cases, the value of your equity can fall to $0.
 My suggestion is to sell some of your shares as they vest.
-Use the money to buy shares of a index or total market fund.
+Use the money to buy shares of a index or total market mutual fund or ETF.

 If your company is privately-held, I would suggest not exercising your options until it's clear that:

 - the company is going to have an initial public offering soon; and

 - that the share price will exceed what you've paid for it.